 How to sign up for studies in the MBL for students/participants

 The Mendoza Behavioral Lab (MBL) provides students with hands-on exposure to the research processes of a world-class university business behavioral lab environment.
-With the MBL, students may participate in studies, learn about the topics and goals of current projects, engage further in research as paid Research Assistants (RAs), and connect with expert Mendoza faculty members in their areas of business discipline.
+At the MBL, students may participate in studies, learn about current projects, engage further in research as paid Research Assistants (RAs), and connect with expert Mendoza faculty members in their business discipline areas.

 To sign up for studies in the MBL, students must have a SONA account.
-Lab staff will create new accounts and update existing accounts with current course information for students enrolled in courses with the research requirement.
-Students with new accounts will receive an email with login information when SONA accounts are active.
+Lab staff will create new accounts and update courses in existing accounts for students fulfilling the research requirement.
+Students are notified via email when accounts are active.
 The campus NetID can be used to log in to SONA.

-To receive credit for participating in a study, it is extremely important to assign the correct course and section number to each study.
+To receive credit for participating in a study, assigning the correct course and section number to each study is extremely important.
 Reassigning SONA credits between courses and sections is not permitted beyond the last lab day.
 One study cannot be used for more than one class, and online studies conducted outside of the lab do not count toward the research requirement.